 Infantry Fighting Vehicle (IFV) – The IFV is an armored vehicle that provides fire support to the battlefield, as well as serves as the carrier for Infantry dismounted troops.
 The number of IFVs in the unit is varied between two and six platforms.

 Infantry Squads – The infantry squads represent a set of seven infantrymen who are typically engaged in face-to-face combat.
-Each infantry squad belongs to an IFV, and are varied between two and six squads in this unit.
+Each infantry squad belongs to an IFV, and these are varied between two and six squads in this unit.

 Unmanned Aerial Vehicle (UAV) – The UAV is a pilotless aircraft that provides reconnaissance, surveillance and remote sensing capabilities from an elevated distance.
 The UAV is an unarmed platform, and is varied between one and four platforms in this unit.